RAID 50 Data Recovery Services

 Broadcom MegaRAID 9460-16i

 The 9460-16i supports up to 240 virtual drives and arbitrary span configurations.
 RAID 50 metadata sits in a proprietary structure at the last 64 sectors of each member.
 Span assignments are encoded as drive group indices.
-PC-3000 RAID Edition includes a parser for Broadcom MegaRAID metadata, but firmware versions prior to 5.10 used a slightly different offset for the span mapping table.
+PC-3000 Data Extractor includes a parser for Broadcom MegaRAID metadata, but firmware versions prior to 5.10 used a slightly different offset for the span mapping table.
 If the automatic parser fails, we extract the span group IDs manually from the raw metadata dump and feed them into the reconstruction as explicit parameters.

 HP Smart Array P408i-a